The Grand Budapest Hotel: Music

 Anderson recruited Alexandre Desplat to compose the film's Russian folk-influenced score encompassing symphonic compositions and background drones; the balalaika formed the score's musical core.
-The instrument gave Anderson and music supervisor Randall Poster a chance to immerse themselves in an unfamiliar genre, and they spent about six months consulting experts to hone their vision.
-Its score's classical roots make The Grand Budapest Hotel unique among Anderson-directed projects, forgoing the writer-director's usual practice of employing a selection of contemporary pop music.
-Desplat felt his exposure to Anderson's idiosyncratic filmmaking style was integral to articulating an Eastern European musical approach for the film's score.
+Anderson and music supervisor Randall Poster spent about six months consulting experts to hone their vision.
+Its score's classical roots make The Grand Budapest Hotel unique among Anderson-directed projects, forgoing the writer-director's usual practice of employing contemporary pop music.
+Desplat felt his exposure to Anderson's filmmaking style was integral to articulating an Eastern European musical approach for the film's score.
 His direction expanded on some of the sounds and instrumentation of Fantastic Mr. Fox and Moonrise Kingdom.
 As well, the scope of Desplat's responsibilities entailed differentiating The Grand Budapest Hotel's sprawling cast of characters with distinctive melodic themes and motifs.
 ABKCO Records released the 32-track score digitally on March 4, 2014.
 It featured sampled recordings and contributions from orchestras such as the Osipov State Russian Folk Orchestra and a 50-person ensemble of French and Russian balalaika players.

 Themes and style

 The reticent Anderson did not discuss themes in interviews conducted during the press junkets, lending several interpretations of The Grand Budapest Hotel.
-Studies cite intertwining messages of tragedy, war, fascism, and nostalgia as the film's thematic center.
+The film has been read as work that examines tragedy, war, fascism, and nostalgia.